valory-xyz/open-autonomy/docs/api/skills/registration_abci/behaviours.md

 class RegistrationStartupBehaviour(RegistrationBaseBehaviour)
 ```

-Register to the next periods.
+Agent registration to the FSM App.

 <a id="packages.valory.skills.registration_abci.behaviours.RegistrationBehaviour"></a>